 After all, there are bills to pay and the search can be exhausting, so it’s natural to want to sign an offer letter as soon as you get one—but don’t do it because you are afraid there is nothing else available.

-While the work in any entry level role can be monotonous, you must make sure you’re not pigeon hole-ing yourself and must look at the whole picture and evaluate how you’re using your skills (see tip #1).
+While the work in an entry-level role can be monotonous, you must make sure you’re not pigeon hole-ing yourself and must look at the whole picture and evaluate how you’re using your skills (see tip #1).

 That’s not to say it’s a bad thing, but the work will be different than you envision, and you will likely get offered more jobs in marketing as opposed to journalism as time goes on.